Jungian Personality Type: Making Space in My Life for the Real Me

 - intuition, the function of awareness of all the possibilities in a situation or thing, on the basis of “hunches”, without conscious proof or knowledge.

 These elements combine to make the personality type of the individual.
-Jungian depth psychotherapists know this type will profoundly effect how an individual approaches his or her life, what he or she values, the nature of key life goals, relationships with every other human being, and the individual’s religious or philosophical stance, or lack thereof.
+Jungian /a-midlife-transitions know this type will profoundly effect how an individual approaches his or her life, what he or she values, the nature of key life goals, relationships with every other human being, and the individual’s religious or philosophical stance, or lack thereof.
 An individual’s Jungian personality type is a fundamental fact about her or his nature.

 Confronting the Truth of Our Personality Type